dynatrace-oss/opentelemetry-metric-java/README.md

 }
 ```

+Gradle pulls the library in the specified version directly from GitHub and includes it.

 To use the library, we first need to create a `DynatraceMetricExporter`.
 The `.getDefault()` method returns an instance which attempts to export to the [local OneAgent endpoint](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/local-api/).